RumenMoysev/Tech-Review-Site-FullStack/README.md

 - **View Profile:** Users can view their own profile with created and liked posts.
 - **View Others' Profile:** Users can view other users' profiles with only created posts.
-- **Security:** Access to edit or delete reviews is restricted to the review owner.

 ## Installation
 Clone or download (and extract) the ZIP file of this repository